-But after our recent trip to the city of Clayton, Georgia– my first since the mid 1990s– we believe this gem of Northeast Georgia also deserves a place near the top of that list.
+But after our visits to the city of Clayton, Georgia, we believe this gem of Northeast Georgia also deserves a place near the top of that list.

 Add to that dozens of stunning waterfalls, hundreds of hiking trails, many of the tallest mountains in the state, and countless streams brimming with trout, and this part of Northeast GA clearly emerges as a nature-lover’s paradise.

 But downtown Clayton also offers an array of trendy shops, wonderful farm to table restaurants, and picture postcard-worthy views of the Blue Ridge Mountains that surround the charming town.

 There are also plenty of hotels and cabin rentals nearby.
 So here’s a guide to our favorite Clayton activities and attractions, from hiking trails and waterfalls to majestic mountains and family-friendly roadside attractions.

 Best Clayton, GA Hotels & Cabin Rentals

 Mountain Aire Cottages & Inn – Excellent location and quiet.